oneblockmore/docs-1/src/tutorials/ballot.md

 These are similar to the constructor but a bit different.
 In non-constructor RPC methods, we have access to the state of the service, as provided by a reference to `self`.
 We can pick the items out of `self` that we want and return them to the user.
 Note that _all_ RPC methods -- even those that do not use `self` and `Context` -- receive these two arguments, but you are free to ignore them.

+_Note_: The first parameter of every RPC must be a `Context`, and by convention the underscore prefix is used to indicate that it is unused.

 ### Mutating state

 Now to implement the core of the ballot service.
 We'll want to support functionality for 1) general participants to vote and 2) the ballot owner to close voting.